 Click here to download a copy of the Myth or Fact pub quiz book.
 Just cut along the lines to turn them into cards.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences mental health pub quizzes and pub quizzes in general in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences with mental health pub quizzes and pub quizzes in general in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,